leeyuejia/GA_seif2020/unit_2/w12d1/instructor_notes/intro_to_mongo.md

 and let's comment it out so we don't insert duplicates

-## Find Documents with Mongoose
+## Find Documents with Mongo Node.JS Driver

-* Mongo Node.
-JS Driver has 4 methods for this
+* Mongo Node.JS Driver has 4 methods for this

  - `find` - generic
  - `findOne` - limits the search to the first document found